 There are several impacts of creativity in one’s life.
 It improves mental health, strengthens the immune system, and affects one’s ability to solve problems in school and real life.
 Sometimes, being creative helps us be more open to various perspectives to reduce our biases.

 Use this prompt to write about a specific situation you experienced where creativity made you more innovative, inventive, or imaginative.
 Discuss these particular moments by pointing out creativity’s impact on your goal and how things would differ without creativity.
+You may also be interested in learning about the different types of creativity.

 3. The Impact of Creativity on Students